Overview

 In existential therapy, you may expect to delve into the meaning of life, freedom, responsibility, death, and the search for personal authenticity.
 These themes are intended to serve as a foundation for self-discovery and growth, helping individuals find meaning in the human condition.

-Self-discovery and self-awareness
+Self-discovery and self-awareness in the existential therapy process

-The existential therapy process encourages you to gain insight into personal thoughts, feelings, behaviors, and values.
+The therapy process encourages you to gain insight into personal thoughts, feelings, behaviors, and values.
 This heightened self-awareness may lead to a clearer understanding of your motivations and desires.

 Challenging limiting beliefs